What to pack for New Zealand in April (weather + travel tips)

 What to pack for New Zealand in April

 If you’re visiting New Zealand in April, you’ll want to pack a mixture of summer and winter clothing.
+Lighter shirts and even shorts for the day, with warm clothes for the evening.

 In Auckland and the upper half of the North Island, you can get away with wearing summery clothes most of the time, with one pair of jeans, a warm jumper, and a rain jacket.